Sai-Nandan-Desetti/Postfix-calculator/README.md

 ## Logic:
 * The calculator's evaluation logic is implemented in the `evaluate()` method of `PfCalculator.java`:
     * Input: A `Queue`.
+    * Method:
-    * Remove each element from the input queue one at a time and push it to a `Stack` If the element is recognized as an operator, pop 2 string values off of the stack, convert them to their numeric equivalents, perform the calculation with those values, and push the result (as a string) back onto the stack.
-Otherwise, simply push the token onto the stack.
-When the input queue is empty, then pop the stack for the result and return it.
+      * Remove each element from the input queue one at a time and push it to a `Stack`.
+      * If the element is recognized as an operator, pop 2 string values off of the stack, convert them to their numeric equivalents, perform the calculation with those values, and push the result (as a string) back onto the stack.
+      * Otherwise, simply push the token onto the stack.
+When the input queue is empty, then pop the stack for the result.
+    * Output: The result of the expression.